cockroachdb/docs/src/current/v24.1/migration-overview.md

 ##### Shadowing

 You can "shadow" your production workload by executing your source SQL statements on CockroachDB in parallel.
-You can then [test the queries](#test-query-results-and-performance) on CockroachDB for consistency, performance, and potential issues with the migration.
+You can then [validate the queries](#test-query-results-and-performance) on CockroachDB for consistency, performance, and potential issues with the migration.

 Shadowing should **not** be used in production when performing a [live migration](#zero-downtime).
 The [CockroachDB Live Migration Service (MOLT LMS)]({% link {{ page.version.version }}/live-migration-service.md %}) can [perform shadowing]({% link {{ page.version.version }}/live-migration-service.md %}#shadowing-modes).
 This is intended only for [testing](#test-query-results-and-performance) or [performing a dry run](#perform-a-dry-run).